- Written by Dr.Mehmet Demircioglu

 The initial number may look cheap, but the real cost can start to grow once the patient is inside the system and under pressure from fear-based upselling.

-That is also why I think It helps to know both the red flags of Turkish hair mills and the importance of knowing cost planning before a hair transplant in Turkey.
+That is also why I think it helps to know both the red flags of Turkish hair mills and the importance of cost planning before a hair transplant in Turkey.

 Why Do Some “Hair Loss Clinics” Prefer Selling PRP Instead Of Performing Hair Transplants?